matthiasn/Clojure-Resources/README.md

 Clojure-Resources
 =================

 This is a compilation of links and resources for learning about **Clojure**, **ClojureScript**, **Om** and more broadly, **LISP**.
 It is still in very early stages.
 Please feel free to add resources by issuing a pull request (preferred) or by getting in touch.
-For now it is mostly a dump of my bookmarks, but I intend to go through them one by one and write a quick note about each one (or delete those that I don't find useful after all).
-Totally unordered at this point.
+Please also don't hesitate to suggest a better sort order.

 ## Clojure
 * **[Clojure Homepage](http://clojure.org)**